‹ Back to New at Amity Blog

 Conflict Management

-Common mistakes involve conflict avoidance, ineffective listening, and the inability to recognise various communication styles.
-This blog discovers 10 of the most common errors in conflict management.
-It gives insights into how to avoid these common mistakes and create good conflict resolution training strategies.
+This blog discovers 10 of the most common mistakes in conflict management, and it gives insights into how to avoid these common mistakes and create good conflict resolution training strategies.

 10 Common Mistakes in Conflict Management

-1. Avoiding Conflict: A Major Pitfall in Conflict Management
+1. Avoiding Conflict: One of the Biggest Pitfalls in Conflict Management

 How to Avoid This Mistake:

-• Encourage open communication where everyone feels safe to talk about problems.
+• Open communication where everyone feels safe to express concerns should be cultivated.

-• Understand and respect the other person’s feelings and views.
+• Acknowledge and respect the feelings and views of others.

-• Move from defending yourself to finding ways to fix the problem.
+• Move from defending yourself to finding solutions to the problem.

 Phrases like “You always…” or “You never…” make conflicts seem bigger than they are.
 They can lead to more misunderstandings and make things worse.